IbrahimAlKhalil/chakuri-api/README.md

 Chakuri is an employment application designed for Islamic institutes, where Madrasas or Mosques can publish job vacancies, and individuals can apply for those positions.
 This project was initiated around five years ago and has undergone significant changes since then.

-The original implementation consisted of four separate parts: API, Website, Admin, and Mobile App.
-Over time, it became apparent that maintaining all these components as a lone developer was challenging, leading to the decision to rebuild and restructure the project using different technologies.
+The original implementation consisted of three separate parts: API, Website & Mobile App, and Admin.
+Over time, it became apparent that maintaining all these components was challenging, leading to the decision to rebuild and restructure the project using different technologies.

 Please note that the new implementation of this project, including the API, Admin, and both the Website and Mobile App, has been rebuilt with NestJS, Directus, and Flutter respectively.
 The source code for the new project is not public as it's a commercial project.